CluCoin Price Tops $0.0000 (CLU)

-CluCoin (CLU) traded 32.4% higher against the U.S. dollar during the 1-day period ending at 13:00 PM ET on September 4th.
-CluCoin has a market cap of $3.25 million and approximately $11,813.00 worth of CluCoin was traded on exchanges in the last day.
-One CluCoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
-Over the last week, CluCoin has traded 47.3% higher against the U.S. dollar.
+CluCoin (CLU) traded 20.8% higher against the US dollar during the 24 hour period ending at 10:00 AM ET on September 5th.
+CluCoin has a market cap of $2.08 million and approximately $10,141.00 worth of CluCoin was traded on exchanges in the last 24 hours.
+One CluCoin coin can currently be bought for about $0.0000 or 0.00000000 BTC on major exchanges.
+Over the last seven days, CluCoin has traded 28.9% higher against the US dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.